Exclusive ASP Membership Benefit

 Astronomy Beat is a monthly, on-line column written by “insiders” from the worlds of astronomy research and outreach.

 In 2014, the Astronomical Society of the Pacific celebrates its 125th anniversary year of communicating and educating about the universe around us.
 But back in 1889, the universe seemed a very different place–simpler, but perhaps no less mysterious.
-Jim Manning, departing executive director, takes a long moment to look the state of astronomy and the cosmos at the time of the Society’s founding, and how things have changed since then.
+Jim Manning, departing executive director, takes a long moment to look the state of astronomy and the cosmos at the time of the Society’s founding, and how things have changed since then in the February 2014 issue of Astronomy Beat.
 Join him for a peek at the universe “125 years ago today.”

 With our compliments, please enjoy the June 2013 issue of Astronomy Beat featuring Nancy Roman, an early pioneer in paving the way for female scientists at NASA.
 Among other accomplishments, and because of her tireless efforts in support of a space-based observatory, Nancy Roman is often considered the “mother” of the Hubble Space Telescope.